walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/VCI-ISSUER.md

 summary.md
 ```

 CI publishes result summaries into the GitHub Actions job summary.
-The issuer CI
+CI sets
-phase explicitly disables soft-fail; wallet/verifier settings are unchanged.
-Outside that phase, soft-fail is controlled by `CONFORMANCE_ALLOW_FAILURE` (see the
+`CONFORMANCE_ALLOW_FAILURE=false` so wallet/verifier failures fail the job;
-module [README](../README.md#ci-summaries-and-soft-fail)); locally you can still use
+issuer results stay independently strict.
+Locally you can still use
 `OPENID4VCI_CONFORMANCE_STRICT=false` for exploration.
 Result states have these meanings: